wamikamalik/eupheus/README.md

 Eupheus is an informational chatbot that helps you understand all about menstruation/periods.
 You can ask it questions and chat about your period problems with it.

 ## Key features 🩸
+Here are some of eupheus' key features:

-- Small talk: You can say hi and carry out simple conversation with eupheus.
+* **Small Talk**: You can say hi and carry out simple conversations with eupheus.
-- Interactive buttons: eupheus gives you suggestions in the form of buttons to ask leading questions.
+* **Interactive Buttons**: eupheus gives you suggestions in the form of buttons to ask leading questions.
-- Information: eupheus gives you thorough, up to date information to answers all your questions.
+* **Information**: eupheus gives you thorough, up to date information to answers all your period-related questions.

 ## Tech Stack